Type Here to Get Search Results !

 6.Practice Patience When Cooking:- When cooking the Appe, resist the urge to flip them too early.
 Allow the first side to develop a golden-brown color and firm up before gently flipping them to cook the other side .

 7.Serve Hot:- The contrast in textures is most pronounced when they are fresh out of the appe pan.
-Accompany them with your favorite chutneys or sambar for a complete South Indian culinary experience .
+Accompany them with your favorite Coconut ChutneyTomato Chutney or Sambar for a complete South Indian culinary experience .

 8.Get Creative:- While the classic Appe are delightful on their own, don't be afraid to get creative with toppings and fillings.
 You can add ingredients like grated coconut, finely chopped vegetables, or even a bit of jaggery for sweet variations .